ManimCommunity/manim/docs/source/guides/deep_dive.rst

   hook is more relevant for situations where Manim is used within other Python scripts).

+After these hooks have run, :meth:`.Manager.post_construct` checks whether the resolved output can be finalized.
+An explicit video format for a scene without play calls raises an error instead of silently changing the requested artifact.
-After these hooks have run, :meth:`.Manager.post_construct` asks the renderer to finish the scene.
-For Cairo this calls :meth:`.CairoRenderer.scene_finished`, which checks the resolved output intent and tells the :class:`.SceneFileWriter` to finish any time-based output.
+Otherwise, the manager asks the renderer to finish the scene.
+For Cairo this calls :meth:`.CairoRenderer.scene_finished`, which tells the :class:`.SceneFileWriter` to finish any time-based output.
 For video output, the file writer waits for partial movie files that are still being encoded and combines them into the final movie.
 Last-frame PNG output fast-forwards animations and renders a single image.
-A video request for a scene without any play calls produces a useful still image instead of an empty movie.
+When automatic output selected a video for a scene without play calls, the writer saves that image as a fallback PNG and the manager logs a warning.
 The writer records the completed artifact as ``final_file_path``.
 After finalization, the manager uses the presentation specification to open the artifact or reveal it in the file browser.